-The Grants department consisting of five team members develops and implements TARC's Capital Improvement Program (CIP) in order to deliver safe, accessible, and sustainable quality services that enhance the Greater Louisville Community.
-TARC serves as the designated recipient for the Louisville area and the department is responsible for the management and oversight of grants awarded to TARC and the communities subrecipients and as such is the primary point of contact with the Federal Transit Administration (FTA) and Kentuckiana Regional Planning & Development Agency (KIPDA) the Metropolitan Planning Organization (MPO) for all grant related issues.
+The five members of the Grants department develop and implement TARC's Capital Improvement Program (CIP) in order to deliver safe, accessible, and sustainable quality services that enhance the Greater Louisville Community.
+TARC is the designated recipient of Federal Transit funding for the Louisville area.
+The department is responsible for the management and oversight of all Federal transit funds allocated to the urbanized area.
+The department serves as the primary point of contact with the Federal Transit Administration (FTA) and Kentuckiana Regional Planning & Development Agency (KIPDA) the Metropolitan Planning Organization (MPO) for all grant related issues.
 Additionally, the team is responsible for TARC's Capital Improvement Program (CIP), budgeting of capital funds for capital projects, management of TARC's Sustainability initiatives and maintains TARC's Fare Media Retail Point of Sales network.